laravel/docs/requests.md

 <a name="obtaining-a-request-instance"></a>
 ## Obtaining A Request Instance

+### Via Facade

+The `Request` facade will grant you access to the current request that is bound in the container.
+For example:

+	$name = Request::input('name');

+### Via Dependency Injection

-To obtain an instance of the current HTTP request, you should type-hint the class on your controller constructor or method.
+To obtain an instance of the current HTTP request via dependency injection, you should type-hint the class on your controller constructor or method.
 The current request instance will automatically be injected by the [service container](/docs/master/container):

 	<?php namespace App\Http\Controllers;